Crackvignoule/python-gui-mvc-tutorial/README_EN.md

 ### MVC

+- [Hello World](./examples/mvc/simple/helloworld.py): A simple "Hello World" example using the MVC model in a single file.
+No user interaction.
-- [Simple MVC](./examples/mvc/simple/helloworld.py): A simple MVC example in a single file.
+- [Counter](./examples/mvc/simple/count.py): A simple counter using the MVC model in a single file.
-- [Full MVC](./examples/mvc/full/): A more complex MVC example with proper folder structure.
+- [Counter](./examples/mvc/full/): A simple counter using the MVC model spread across multiple files.

 ## Exercises